diagraph-de/TelnetUpdate/readme.md

 ## Usage

-To run the program, use command-line arguments.
+To run the program, use command-line arguents.
 Here are the available options:

 - `/ip={ip}`: IP address of the Telnet server (required).
 - `/port={port}`: Port of the Telnet server (default: 23).